nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 Every `Member` contains a `Name`, `Gender`, `Optional<Phone>`, `Optional<Email>`, `Optional<Address>`, `Optional<Hours>`, `Optional<Remark>` and a set of `Tags`. `UniqueMemberList` stores all unique instances of `Member`.

-Note that the `Hours` and a `Remark` fields will only be meaningfully intialised when either `viewMember` or `viewEvent` command is called.
+Note that the `Hours` and a `Remark` fields will only be meaningfully initialised when either `viewMember` or `viewEvent` command is called.
 Hence, these two fields are only tools for UI related purposes.

 #### Design Considerations